-All international students and research scholars are required to carry adequate major medical insurance (accident, illness, hospitalization), medical evacuation, and repatriation insurance for the duration of their enrollment (and occupancy of Hartford International University apartments, when applicable) at Hartford International University.
+All international students are required to carry adequate major medical insurance (accident, illness, hospitalization), medical evacuation, and repatriation insurance for the duration of their enrollment (and occupancy of Hartford International University apartments, when applicable) at Hartford International University.
+Please contact the Student Care & Residential Life Coordinator for assistance.